What does “Naturalization” mean?

 The N-400 process includes a biometrics appointment, an interview with civics and English tests, and finally an oath ceremony.
 Study the 100 civics questions.

-N-400 processing typically takes 8-24 months from filing to citizenship oath.
+N-400 processing typically takes 4-12 months from filing to citizenship oath, with a national median of ~6.5 months as of 2026.
 Processing times vary significantly by field office — some offices are faster than others.

 If your N-400 has been pending beyond USCIS's published processing time, you can submit an e-Request.
 After your N-400 has been pending for more than 120 days after the interview, you may be able to petition a federal court to adjudicate your case.